mailwish/SnappyMail-CalDAV-Plugin/README.md

+## ⚠️ Note

+> **Important:**
+> This plugin **must be installed together with the [SnappyMail CardDAV Plugin](https://github.com/mailwish/SnappyMail-CardDAV-Plugin)** for full synchronization support.
+> The CalDAV plugin provides shared logic used by both calendar and contact synchronization modules.

 # 📅 SnappyMail CalDAV Plugin

 A lightweight and modern **CalDAV integration** for [SnappyMail](https://snappymail.eu), proudly created by [**Mailbux.com**](https://mailbux.com) — the all-in-one **free business email hosting** solution.